binilpokhrel/resume/README.md

 The JSON/FRESH resume lives in the `in` directory.
 Then `build.sh` uses `hackmyresume` to create an HTML version of the resume with my custom-built theme `lattice` applied, and then captures a PDF using Puppeteer.
 Final PDF resume lives in `out`.

 `Lattice` is built using HTML/CSS, with Handlebars for templating.
+This makes it easy to tweak to suit different styles.

 ![Usage](/src/assets/readme-console.png)